huggingface/olm-datasets/pipeline_scripts/common_crawl/README.md

 ## Every time

-This gives you a small sample of the final processed dataset.
-To get more data, increase `segment_sampling_ratios` all the way up to `1`:
+Use the following commands to get a small sample of the final processed dataset.
+They should take only a few min on an `n1-standard-96`.

 ```
 python download_common_crawl.py --snapshots CC-MAIN-2022-33 --segment_sampling_ratios 0.0001 --download_dir=common_crawl_wet_downloads --num_proc=96